w3f/w3f-education/docs/Rust/setup/installation.md

 ext install rust-lang.rust-analyzer
 ```

-The second extension is optional, but recommended if you like to do step debugging on your coding projects.
-It is the Code LLDB extension which provides seamless integration between LLDB, the low level debugger, and VS Code.
+The second extension is optional but recommended if you like to do step debugging on your coding projects.
+It is the Code LLDB extension that provides seamless integration between LLDB, the low-level debugger, and VS Code.
 To install it, enter the command pallet again (`Ctrl + Shift + P`) and paste:

 ```bash
 ext install vadimcn.vscode-lldb